 This demo will

 Spark: A multi-language engine for executing data engineering, data science, and machine learning.
-This demo uses it to batch process data from S3 by training and scoring an unsupervised anomaly detection model, writing the results into a Trino table.
-In this demo Spark uses an isolation forest algorithm from the scikit-learn machine learning library.
+This demo uses it to batch-process data from S3 by training and scoring an unsupervised anomaly detection model and writing the results into a Trino table.
+Spark uses an isolation forest algorithm from the scikit-learn machine learning library in this demo.

 MinIO: A S3 compatible object store.
 This demo uses it as persistent storage to store all the data used

-Open policy agent (OPA): A open source, general-purpose policy engine that unifies policy enforcement across the stack.
-This demo uses it as the authorizer for Trino, which decides which user is able to query which data.
+Open policy agent (OPA): An open-source, general-purpose policy engine unifies policy enforcement across the stack.
+This demo uses it as the authorizer for Trino, which decides which user can query which data.

 To run this demo, your system needs at least:

 8 cpu units (core/hyperthread)

 To list the installed Stackable services run the following command: